Chordian/sidfactory2/README.md

 ## Changelog

 - Added: Documentation on how to customize configuration using a `user.ini` file.
-  Including a default template.
+Including a default template `/documentation/user.default.ini`.
 - Added: configuration option `Window.Scaling` to scale the contents of the window.
 (Thanks to Matty Seito for suggesting)
-- Added: Configuration option `Sound.Output.Gain` for boosting/lowering output volume of the editor.
+- Added: Configuration option `Sound.Output.Gain` for boosting/lowering output
+  volume of the editor.
 - Added: Configuration options (thanks to Laszlo Vincenzo Vincze for suggesting):
   - `Editor.Follow.Play` to set default follow play on/off.
-  - `Editor.Sequence.Highlights` to set default
-    sequence highlights on/off.
+  - `Editor.Sequence.Highlights` to set default sequence highlights on/off.
   - `Sound.Emulation.Default.Model` to set the default SID model (6581/8580) on startup.
-  - `Sound.Emulation.Default.Region` to set default region (PAL/NTSC) on startup.
+  - `Sound.Emulation.Default.Region` to set default region (PAL/NTSC) on
+    startup.
+- Added: Configuration options `Disk.UserFolders` and `Disk.UserFolders.Aliases`
+  to add your favorite folder shortcuts to the file browser.

 ### Build 20210104